Integrations

 webhook_configs:

-- url: 'https://api.runframe.io/webhooks/prometheus'
+- url: 'https://api.runframe.io/webhooks/YOUR_ROUTING_KEY'

 send_resolved: true

-- Associate the receiver with your alert routes
+Associate the receiver with your alert routes.

 Prometheus to Runframe field mapping